paulviet/kickstarter-analysis/README.md

 | Lower Quartile of Goal     | 35.0       | 22.0    | 2.0       | 3541.04                | 4099.93                  | 116%       |
 | IQR of Goal                | 27.0       | 13.0    | 1.8       | 3584.26                | 3531.85                  | 99%        |

-However it should also be noted that 2014 data along had a much higher dollar goal and pledge, but looking at the standard deviation with 2014-2017 as 18.5 vs 2015-2017 of 14.6 and the failed Kickstarter at about 7, but then looking at the charts below,
+However, it should also be noted that 2014 data along had a much higher dollar goal and pledge, but looking at the standard deviation with 2014-2017 as 18.5 vs 2015-2017 of 14.6 and the failed Kickstarter at about 7, but then looking at the charts below,

 ![Theater_Outcomes_vs_Launch_2014-2017](resources/Theater_Outcomes_vs_Launch_2014-2017.png)